Jean-Michel Soupraya

-Jean-Michel Soupraya (born April 25, 1973), is a French record producer, music conductor, musical arranger, film composer, artist development expert. and musician.
+Jean-Michel Soupraya (born April 25, 1973), is a French American record producer, music conductor, musical arranger, film composer, artist development expert. and musician.
 Often referred to as The Next Quincy Jones, Soupraya is noted for his talent at piano and keyboard and unique eclectic musical abilities.
 He has been heavily influenced by his time spent in the West Indies where he was surrounded by percussion, marimbas, singers, dancers and carnivals.
 He was a keyboardist for Zionbar, an international reggae band Polygram and Universal; and collaborated with Guy Nsangue, Abraham Laboriel, Paul Jackson Jr., John JR Robinson, Luis Conte, Franck Gelibert, Lenny Waronker, Phil Tan, Mick Guzauski of Barking Doctor Recording, Henri Gravier, Luck Mervil, Malcolm Pollack, Dave Aron, Curtis King, popular French rappers Tonton David and MC Solaar.
 In 2014, he created the TV show "The Producer Show".

 Biography

 Early life

 During his youth, Soupraya was a dedicated soccer player.
 But at the age of twelve he sustained a paralyzing injury that nearly disabled him permanently.
 Jean-Michel had to be sent to a special children's hospital in Paris where his mother introduced him to music by bringing him keyboards, believing in the power of music to heal him.
 During this two-year convalescence, Jean-Michel became a self-taught master of the keyboard and walked out of the hospital despite a grim initial prognosis.

 In his early teens, Soupraya attended boarding school in Le Mans, France where his popularity grew with self-inspired concerts.
 Discovering another passion, Soupraya also taught himself how to read, write, and compose music.